-Tai Chi Chuan is a traditional Chinese Martial Art thought to be from the Taoist tradition as opposed to most other Kung Fu styles which are from the Buddhist tradition.
+Tai Chi Chuan, a traditional Chinese Martial Art, is believed to have originated from the Taoist tradition, distinguishing itself from the majority of other Kung Fu styles, which have roots in the Buddhist tradition.

-Tai chi is a land-based exercise of movements which functions in gravity; as such dependent on the natural composure while excess tension usually works in opposition to it.
+Tai Chi Chuan is a land-based exercise of movements functioning in gravity and as such is dependent on a natural composure while excess tension usually works in opposition to this composure.

-Tai chi relies on technique, balance and softness.
-It is suitable for all ages and can be practised martially with a view to its applications for self-defence, or with the focus on the Tai Chi hand form, a gentle exercise system which promotes health and relaxation.
+Tai Chi Chuan emphasises technique, balance and softness.
+Tai Chi is suitable for practitioners of all ages and can be approached both as a martial art for self-defence and also as a exercise system focused on the Tai Chi hand form, fostering health and calm.